The uncertainty of a tournament draw: Insights from the Champions League: Introduction

 \section{Introduction}

+A sports tournament can only be engaging when there is an \emph{a priori} uncertainty about its winner.
+The literature has primarily focused on \emph{outcome uncertainty} \citep{CoatesHumphreysZhou2014, ScarfParmaMcHale2019, BuraimoForrestMcHaleTena2022}, referring to the unpredictability of individual match results as team abilities do not perfectly determine outcomes.
+However, uncertainty may also pertain to the set of matches themselves if the tournament structure involves a random draw procedure.
+We call this \emph{draw uncertainty}.

+While outcome uncertainty is generally regarded as an intrinsic and desirable feature of competitive sport, draw uncertainty is an exogenous element of chance unrelated to athletic performance and entirely caused by the organiser.
+Consequently, unlike match uncertainty, the optimal level of draw uncertainty is arguably zero.
+Indeed, draw uncertainty is absent in certain popular tournament formats, such as knockout competitions with fixed brackets (used, for example, in the second stage of the FIFA World Cup) and double round-robin leagues (the common format in European sports competitions).
+Moreover, when draw uncertainty is present, policy-makers often implement sophisticated seeding mechanisms to prevent the top teams from facing each other in the early stages of the competition \citep{ScarfYusofBilbao2009, DevriesereCsatoGoossens2025}.

+Therefore, decision makers could benefit from measuring draw uncertainty, especially to evaluate the effect of various rule changes in tournament design, which are quite common in professional sports \citep{KendallLenten2017}.
+Our paper addresses this research gap.
+We propose an innovative approach to quantify draw uncertainty by the variance in the probability of obtaining the prize under a representative set of draw outcomes.
+While this measure might seem straightforward at first sight, its computation usually requires combining state-of-the-art techniques from operational research.
+First, generating a high number of valid draws may be challenging, as illustrated by the draws of the FIFA World Cup group stage \citep{Guyon2015a, RobertsRosenthal2024, Csato2025c, Csato2026a} and the UEFA Champions League league phase \citep{DevriesereGoossensSpieksma2026, GuyonBenSalemBuchholtzerTanre2025}.
+Second, the results of individual matches need to be simulated by an appropriate prediction model \citep{ScarfYusofBilbao2009, ChaterArrondelGayantLaslier2021}, for which purpose we adopt the independent Poisson model of \citet{Maher1982}.

-The UEFA Champions League, the most prestigious club football tournament in Europe, has been organised in the same format for 21 years between 2003/04 and 2023/24.
-However, it has seen a fundamental reform in the 2024/25 season.
-Previously, 32 teams played in eight groups.
-In each group, four teams contested qualification for the Round of 16 in a double round-robin format.
-Now, 36 teams compete in an incomplete round-robin league phase where they play against eight different opponents and are ranked in a single league table based on the number of points collected against their opponents.
+The suggested measure of draw uncertainty is applied to the UEFA Champions League.
+This high-profile tournament provides an ideal case study due to a recent fundamental rule change.
+Between the 2003/04 and 2023/24 seasons, 32 teams played in eight groups such that in each group, four teams contested qualification for the Round of 16 in a double round-robin format.
+Since the 2024/25 season, 36 teams compete in an incomplete round-robin league phase where they play against eight different opponents.
 The top eight teams directly qualify for the Round of 16, and the teams ranked from 9th to 24th play against each other in the newly introduced knockout phase play-offs to reach the Round of 16.
-Finally, the seeding system has also changed: besides the titleholder, the first pot contains the teams with the highest UEFA club coefficients instead of the champions of the highest-ranked national associations.
+As the 2024/25 reform consists of several components (see Section~\ref{Sec41}), a decomposition method is developed to disentangle, for each team separately, the effects of (a) the inaccurate seeding; (b) the knockout phase play-offs; and (c) the change from the multi-group structure to a single incomplete round-robin league.